centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/upgrade-from-21-10.md

 - Central server
 - Database server

-### Update the RPM signing key

-For security reasons, the keys used to sign Centreon RPMs are rotated regularly.
-The last change occurred on October 14, 2021.
-When upgrading from an older version, you need to go through the [key rotation procedure](../security/key-rotation.md#existing-installation), to remove the old key and install the new one.

 ### Update to the latest minor version

-Update your platform to the latest available minor version of Centreon 21.04.
+Update your platform to the latest available minor version of Centreon 21.10.

 ## Upgrade the Centreon Central server